 Building a niche accounting business

-In part one of this guide, we covered some of the advantages of specialty or niche accounting.
+In part one of this guide, we covered some of the advantages of speciality or niche accounting.
 Your firm would probably benefit from finding a suitable niche and then exploiting it.
-But what's the best way to identify a specialty for your firm?
+But what's the best way to identify a speciality for your firm?
 And how do you make niche accounting work for you?

-In part two of this guide, we look into specialty accounting in greater detail.
+In part two of this guide, we look into speciality accounting in greater detail.
 This will help you identify a niche that will work for you.
-It will also help you make the transition from a generalised accounting firm to a specialty one.
+It will also help you make the transition from a generalised accounting firm to a speciality one.

 Zoom in to find your niche

 A niche is narrow, by definition.
 You need to focus on a particular business group if you want to carve out your own speciality.
 This isn't as easy as it sounds.
 Consider these examples:

 - Firms that claim to specialise in serving small businesses are not true niche firms.
 Almost every accounting firm does that, so you need to think differently.
 Perhaps you could serve small medical practices, legal firms or real estate offices instead.